-My perception about Khajuraho slightly got changed after coming.
+My perception of Khajuraho slightly got changed after coming.
 What I had seen in books and had heard from others, it was not like that.
 One the first day at Khajuraho, we planned to go sightseeing.
-The same day was marriage of my friend.
+The same day was the marriage of my friend.
 So we decided to first have the sightseeing tour and then head to the marriage.
 We rented a car and went to Pandav Falls.
 From Pandav Falls we went to Kalinjar Fort.
 I had never heard of these two places before.
 We passed through several villages, which were kind of remote and isolated.
 People living in small huts and making earning by farming, the roads being bumpy and spiral, everything was much fascinating.

 Bumpy Ride from Khajuraho to Kalinjar Fort

 Khajuraho is a small town but a famous tourist attraction.
 Flooded with many hotels and restaurants offering all main international cuisines, Khajuraho welcomed us with several wonders.
 I had some of the most wonderful and beautiful moments here in Khajuraho.
 Our decision of travelling from Khajuraho to Kalinjar Fort via Pandav Falls was a wise one and saved us money and time which was very important for the trip.

 On the way, we passed through villages and farms.
 We saw life, people smiling at us, and kids waving us.
 It was all overwhelming and beautiful as well.
 This is what traveling has to offer us.
 Some memories are never going to get away from the mind.
 Travel is like a treasure.